couchbaselabs/sdk-rfcs/rfc/0074-config-profiles.md

 Cluster cluster = cluster.connect( … someEnv …)
 ```

-#### Note that it won’t be possible to implement profiles by representing the profile with the same data structure as the environment  (or builder) and merging the profile onto the existing one - unless there is a way to represent the properties as not being assigned a value (for java, some of the configuration values are primitives (i.e. int) and would need to use a special value to mean unassigned (such as -1)).
+**Note:** it won’t be possible to implement profiles by representing the profile with the same data structure as the environment (or builder) and merging the profile onto the existing one - unless there is a way to represent the properties as not being assigned a value (for java, some of the configuration values are primitives (i.e. int) and would need to use a special value to mean unassigned (such as -1)).
 Otherwise every property of the profile would appear to be assigned, and it would completely overwrite the initial configuration.

 ## Logging
 The configuration properties used by the SDK when connecting to the server should be logged to facilitate trouble-shooting.
 This does not need to be in a standard format.
 The Java SDK already does this as shown in the following sample: